Table of Contents

-Apart from a history and clinical examination, the diagnosis of rhabdomyolysis is based on the finding that the serum creatine kinase is elevated more than five-fold the upper limit of the normal range.
+Apart from history and clinical examination, the diagnosis of rhabdomyolysis is based on an elevated serum creatine kinase of more than five-fold the upper limit of the normal range.
 A creatine kinase test is the most reliable and sensitive indicator of kidney damage.
-Creatine kinase (CK-MM subtype) usually starts increasing 2—12 hours after the muscle injury, peaks at 24 hours, and returns to baseline values in 3—5 days.
-A level of creatine kinase above 15,000 U/L indicates renal damage and renal failure.
+Creatine kinase (CK-MM subtype) usually starts increasing 2–12 hours after muscle injury, peaks at 24 hours, and returns to baseline values in 3–5 days.
+A creatine kinase level above 15,000 U/L indicates renal damage and renal failure.

-Also, the urine dipstick turns positive for blood, although there are no red blood cells in the urine.
-Myoglobinuria is clinically evident only if the urine myoglobin levels exceed 100 mg/dL.
+Further, the urine dipstick is positive for blood, although there are no RBCs in the urine.
+Myoglobinuria is clinically evident only if urine myoglobin levels exceed 100 mg/dL.

-Metabolic disturbances such as hyperkalemia, if present, require an electrocardiogram for further cardiac evaluation.
-Hypocalcemia may be present in an initial stage, while a rebound hypercalcemia is observed during the correction stage.
+Metabolic disturbances such as hyperkalemia, if present, require ECG for further cardiac evaluation.
+Hypocalcemia may be present at the initial stage, while rebound hypercalcemia is observed during the correction stage.

 Other conditions with elevated creatine kinase include myositis, muscular dystrophies, hyperthyroidism, and hypothyroidism.
 A muscle biopsy may be used to differentiate rhabdomyolysis from myositis.

 Other causes of dark-colored urine include porphyria, hemoglobinuria, rifampicin or vitamin B12, and beetroot.